aru31/test-blog-publish/Readme.md

 ## Instructions

-- For this to work the folder must be named blogs
+- For this to work the folder must be named blogs.
+If you want to name it something else then modify the `GITHUB_REPO_NAME` constant in `constants.py`

 ## Supported Blogging Websites